dsagred/saltire/README.md

 - Predict the expected 'shape' of retrieval maps depending from the planets orbit and observed phases.

 **Installation**:
-Download the whole archive using git clone.
+Download the whole archive using 'git clone https://github.com/dsagred/saltire.git'.

+### Dependencies:
+- numpy, astropy,
+- For fitting: lmfit, emcee, multiprocessing

 **Development**:
 - The current version supports weighting of observations i.e. to model a noise driven weighting usually applied during CCF map creation.
 This can also be used to model observations without or with minimised signal.
-- A physical phase curve model for inferior conjunction observations will be added in future.
+- An option to add a time dependent CCF contrast will be added in future.

 **License**: